Museum Tour Produced by David J. Wagner, L.L.C.

 Documenting this project is a coffee-table book by Todd Wilkinson, author of such books as Last Stand: Ted Turner’s Quest to Save a Troubled Planet, and Kent Ullberg: Monuments to Nature, with an Introduction by Robert Bateman.
 The book is published by Rizzoli International, New York.
 For additional information, visit: African Menagerie : A Celebration of Nature.

 The complete exhibition of AFRICAN MENAGERIE premiered at The Sternberg Museum of Natural History, Fort Hays State University, KS from October 1 to December 21, 2017; and toured from January 20 to April 5, 2018 to the Hiram Blauvelt Art Museum, Oradell, NJ in the New York City Metropolitan area; and from April 26 to July 15, 2018 to the Canton Museum of Art, Canton, OH.
-Additional venues have been added to the tour including: September 19 – October 7, 2018, ArtPrize, DeVos Place Convention Center, Grand Rapids, MI; January 31 – February 3, 2019, Safari Club Insertional, Reno Sparks Convention Center, Reno, NV; and early 2019 (dates to be announced), Minnesota State Capital, Saint Paul, MN.
+Additional venues were added to the tour including: September 19 – October 7, 2018, ArtPrize, DeVos Place Convention Center, Grand Rapids, MI; January 31 – February 3, 2019, Safari Club Insertional, Reno Sparks Convention Center, Reno, NV; and early 2019 (dates to be announced), Minnesota State Capital, Saint Paul, MN.
 Tour updates are available at: African Menagerie Tour

 Photography Credit: Steven M. Tiggemann, TiggCreative